dxw/playbook/src/staff-handbook/line-management/learning-and-development-for-team-members.md

 ---
-title: Guides for line managers
+title: Guidance for line managers
 related_order: 2
 redirect_from:
   - /guides/line-management-guides
   - /leadership/line-management
 last_reviewed_at: 2025-05-16T17:00:00.000Z
 ---
-## Learning and development for your team members
+## Development for your team members

 Part of your work will be to help your team members grow and develop.

-Periodically you should check in with people to set and review their goals and objectives.
-When talking about their plans for growth, have a discussion about training and possible ways to improve or gain new skills.
-When you agree on those, help them find opportunities or training to reach them.

-As an example these are the areas to cover in learning and development plan:

-* Current role
-* Future or changing role
+You should be having regular 1:1s and career development conversations with them to:

+* Understand their ambitions and learning needs
-* Personal development, health and wellbeing
+* Track goals and provide regular feedback
+* Create space and support for development opportunities

+You should:

-* Long term career development
+* Schedule career development conversations at least once every 6 months with your team members

-For each of those you could set a short description of the aims, set priority, work out how to achieve it and measure progress.

-Keep an eye on and proactively help people think about their L&D allowance.
-It’s also important to communicate and help team members to make space for using L&D.
+* Discuss learning needs regularly in 1:1s
+* Review and prioritise development goals together — whether for their current role, a future role, personal growth, or long-term ambitions

-Regular conversations with the Head of Practice or a Director focused on teams L&D to help keep track of the progress and proactively looking for ways and opportunities to provide people space and time to develop.
+* Share information about your team’s learning needs with your Head Of or the People team, who will proactively look for ways and opportunities to help people develop.
+This may include use of the directed learning and development budget or dedicated time off for learning and development purposes.

+Further resources and templates can be found in our [Line Manager Resources folder](https://drive.google.com/drive/folders/1NP30btJfClvVanA8Bz6N_GIXFE3jRh5O?usp=sharing) in Google Drive.

+Further guidance can be found in the Career Development and Growth section of the playbook.